lukegjpotter/cycling-ireland-events-html-parser/README.md

 ## Build, Run and Test

+To Build and Run the Application:

+1. Set the Database_URL in the IDE Run Configurations or local CLI Variable:
+   `./setEnvironmentVariables.sh`
-1. To Build and Run the Application, open a Terminal and use:
+1. To Build and Run, open a Terminal and use:
    `./gradlew build bootRun`
    To skip the tests, if they're failing, use:
    `./gradlew build -x test`